aliceric27/ChatGPT-Next-Web/changelog/20250117_205800_model_selector_grouping.md

 ## Technical Implementation Details

 ### Grouping Logic
-- Models are automatically categorized by their name prefix
+- Models are automatically categorized by their provider information
-- Case-insensitive matching for broader compatibility
+- Uses provider.providerName for group names (e.g., "OpenAI", "Anthropic", "Google")
-- Fallback to "Other Models" group for unmatched models
+- Groups are sorted by provider.sorted values for consistent ordering
-- Consistent ordering based on predefined group priority
+- Fallback to "Other Models" group for models without provider information

 ### Component Architecture
 - `GroupedSelector` extends the original `Selector` functionality